 People with diabetes can safely eat cheese as part of a balanced, healthful diet.
-Just as with other foods, moderation is the key.
-A diet mainly consisting of cheese is unhealthy for anyone.

-- stick to small servings
+- Stick to small servings of cheese.

-- choose lower-calorie cheeses
+- Choose lower-calorie varieties.

 The connection between saturated fat intake and heart disease is not as clear as it once seemed.
 An analysis of previous research found insufficient evidence linking saturated fats and heart disease.